Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 state = encrypt (state xor DT)

 If more random data is needed, this procedure is repeated as many times as necessary.
 If less random data is needed, the rest of output (up to the state size) is discarded. time is some data that depends on the current system (clock) time.
-For RNG3, salt is initialized to zero.
+For RNG3, salt is initialized to 0.

 Each of the four RNGs is implemented using ten X9.17 RNGs (sub-RNGs), each of them having its own encrypt function.
 The first two use hash functions: HMAC-Whirlpool and HMAC-SHA3-512, which is calculated simply as SHA3-512 (key || state).
 The rest eight sub-RNGs use block ciphers that have a 16-byte block size (composite, Serpent, Twofish, RC6, MARS, Camellia, ARIA and CAST-256).
 To generate a random block, outputs of all sub-RNGs are XORed.